thodyssey/LPoSDistributer/README.md

-# WavesLPoSDistributer
+# WavesLPoSDistributer (original from jansenmarc - MIT License - Copyright (c) 2017 jansenmarc)
-A revenue distribution tool for Waves nodes
+A revenue distribution tool for LUNES nodes, adapted by LunesCommunity

 ## Installation
 First of all, you need to install Node.js (https://nodejs.org/en/) and NPM.
 Afterwards the installation of the dependencies could be done via: